 Givry

-The appellation d'origine contrôlée Givry and Givry Premier Cru is a communal appellation of the Côte Chalonnaise, in the department of Saône-et-Loire, recognized by a 1946 decree and covering the communes of Givry, Dracy-le-Fort and Jambles.
+The Givry and Givry Premier Cru appellation d'origine contrôlée (AOC) is a municipal appellation in the Côte Chalonnaise region, in the Saône-et-Loire department, established by a 1946 decree and covering the municipalities of Givry, Dracy-le-Fort, and Jambles.
 The Givry appellation comprises 28 climats classified as Givry Premier Cru.
-As is often the case in Burgundy, appellation names may or may not be followed by the name of their original climat.
+As is often the case in Burgundy, appellation names may or may not be followed by the name of their climat of origin.

-The Givry vineyard covers some 270 hectares at an altitude of between 240 and 280 meters, with east-south-east and south-facing slopes.
-The terroir is based on brown limestone, calcareous and clay-limestone soils.
+The Givry vineyard covers approximately 270 hectares at an altitude ranging from 240 to 280 meters, with east/southeast and south-facing slopes.
+The terroir consists of brown limestone, calcareous, and clay-limestone soils.

-Givry and Givry Premier Cru wines are reds made mainly from Pinot Noir grapes, and whites from 100% Chardonnay, the two main grape varieties in Burgundy.
-The red wines evolve on notes of violet, strawberry, blackberry and licorice, with a fairly tannic structure.
-The whites shine with their lemony, honeyed character, with toasty notes and often good length.
-Wines from Domaine Ragot or Domaine Chanson Père et Fils perfectly express these characteristics.
+Givry and Givry Premier Cru wines are reds made primarily from the Pinot Noir grape and whites made from 100% Chardonnay, the two dominant grape varieties in Burgundy.
+The red wines develop notes of violet, strawberry, blackberry, and licorice on a fairly tannic structure.
+The whites shine with their citrusy, honeyed character, featuring toasty notes and often a lovely length.
+The wines from Domaine Ragot or Domaine Chanson Père et Fils perfectly express these characteristics.

-The Givry vineyard covers some 270 hectares at an altitude of between 240 and 280 meters, with east-south-east and south-facing slopes.
-The terroir is based on brown limestone, calcareous and clay-limestone soils.
+The Givry vineyard covers approximately 270 hectares at an altitude ranging from 240 to 280 meters, with east/southeast and south-facing slopes.
+The terroir consists of brown limestone, calcareous, and clay-limestone soils.

-Givry and Givry Premier Cru wines are reds made mainly from Pinot Noir grapes, and whites from 100% Chardonnay, the two main grape varieties in Burgundy.
-The red wines evolve on notes of violet, strawberry, blackberry and licorice, with a fairly tannic structure.
-The whites shine with their lemony, honeyed character, with toasty notes and often good length.
-Wines from Domaine Ragot or Domaine Chanson Père et Fils perfectly express these characteristics.
+Givry and Givry Premier Cru wines are reds made primarily from the Pinot Noir grape and whites made from 100% Chardonnay, the two dominant grape varieties in Burgundy.
+The red wines develop notes of violet, strawberry, blackberry, and licorice on a fairly tannic structure.
+The whites shine with their citrusy, honeyed character, featuring toasty notes and often a lovely length.
+The wines from Domaine Ragot or Domaine Chanson Père et Fils perfectly express these characteristics.

 A star of the Côte Chalonnaise

-Buy the best Givry wines in private sale!
+Buy the best Givry wines at a private sale!

 -20€

-Discover our selection of the best producers of Givry wines
+Discover our selection of the best Givry wine producers

 Domaine Chofflet - Givry 1er Cru Les Galaffres blanc 2023